Are you ready to dive in?

 The City of Tampa now offers Rookie School for first-time candidates seeking their lifeguard certification.
 Normally, lifeguard trainings have a $100 class fee.
 The Rookie School offers the same training for a discounted rate of $45.
 Pre-registration is not required to attend a Rookie School, and candidates do not need any prior certifications to qualify.

-If you cannot attend a Rookie School, the City of Tampa offers regular lifeguard trainings throughout the year.
+If you did not attend a Rookie School, the City of Tampa offers regular lifeguard trainings throughout the year.
 The training fee is $100.
 View the schedule.

 The course length for traditional, in-person classes is about 26 hours.
 Blended learning, which combines in-person and virtual, is also offered.
 The course length is 19 hours and 30 minutes in-person and 7 hours and 30 minutes online.
 Most courses are blended learning.